Intel-bigdata/SSM/docs/ssm-deployment-guide.md

    </properties>
    ```

    `ssm` is the Database name.
-User need to create it manully through mySQL client.
+User need to create it manully through MySQL client.

    After all finish the SSM configuration, we can start to deploy the SSM package with the configuration files to all involved servers.

 * **Configure TiDB (optional)**

     TiDB is integrated with SSM.
-It can replace Mysql to store metadata.
+It can replace MySQL to store metadata.
 TiDB can be enabled in smart-site.xml.

    ```xml
     <property>